 What is the current version of the PMP exam?
 The current PMP exam

 was put into affect in January 2016 and reflects the A Guide to Project Management Body of Knowledge (PMBOK® Guide) - Fifth Edition.

 What is the cost of the PMP exam?
 The cost of the PMP exam is $405(USD) for PMI members* and $555(USD) for non-members.

 When will the PMP exam change?
 It is estimated that the next PMP exam update

-will occur with the release of the PMBOK® Guide - Sixth Edition in mid-2017.
+will occur in early 2018 following the release of the new PMBOK® Guide - Sixth Edition in late 2017.